Wallet SDK Integration Guide

 Request Expiration

 Always check that the request hasn't expired before displaying to the user.
-The SDK automatically validates expiration in parseSignRequest() and subscribeToRequests(), throwing SignRequestExpiredError for expired requests.
+The SDK automatically validates expiration in parseSignRequest(), throwing SignRequestExpiredError for expired requests.

 Message Verification